noccylabs/immp-spec/immp-draft.md

 When a website wishes to reach out to its subscribers it turns the stake.
-The message is pushed to each of the subscribers, which confirm its origin and the presence of the subcription, thus defeating a bit of unsolicited e-mailing by flagging the real ones.
+The message is pushed to each of the subscribers, which confirm its origin and the presence of the subscription, thus defeating a bit of unsolicited e-mailing by flagging the real ones.

 ~~~~